Transition from islands of information to oasis of data results in streamlined operations and improved cash flow

 PERC wanted a new business system solution that supports efficiency in the main office and in the field.
 “We have about 15 technicians that travel the northeast doing service work,” says Foley, “so we looked for a business system that could handle our distribution business and our service business.”

-They soon chose NetSuite, which provides a web-based system, thus eliminating the restraint of hosting at their main office.
+They soon chose NetSuite, which provides a web-based solution, thus eliminating the restraint of hosting at their main office.

 For their service business, they investigated options available through NetSuite and decided on MSI’s Service Pro, which provides exactly what they need for their service personnel.